TheAlgorithms/JavaScript/.github/ISSUE_TEMPLATE/general-issue-template.md

 ---
-name: General issue template
+name: Bug issue template
-about: General issue template.
+about: Bug issue template.
 title: ''
 labels: ''
 assignees: ''
 ---

+Before you open an issue, please verify if a similar one already exists or has been closed before.
+More details about the process of contributing can be found in `CONTRIBUTING.md`.

 ## Expected Behavior

+Describe what was the expected behavior...

 ## Actual Behavior

-## Steps to Reproduce the Problem
+What actually happens...

+## Reproduction steps

 1.
 2.
 3.

 ## Specifications

 - Version:
 - Platform:
 - Browser: